ketzu/konoise/README.md

-# konoise - a synthetic sentence noise generator for korean
+# ko_noiser - a synthetic sentence noise generator for korean

 Inspired by the operations performed in ["Korean Grammatical Error Correction Based on Transformer with Copying Mechanisms and Grammatical Noise Implantation Methods"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8070563/) and similar efforts to generate synthetic errors in korean sentences.